jpmens/mosquitto-auth-plug/README.md

 auth_opt_backends cdb,sqlite,mysql,redis,postgres,http,jwt,mongo
 ```

-Note: anonymous MQTT connections are assigned a username of configured in the
+Note: anonymous MQTT connections are assigned a username configured in the
 plugin as `auth_opt_anonusername` and they
 are handled by a so-called _fallback back-end_ which is the *first* configured
 back-end.

-Passwords are obtained from the back-end as a PBKDF2 string (see section
+Passwords are obtained from the back-end as PBKDF2 strings (see section
 on Passwords below).
-Even if you try and store a clear-text password,
+If you store a clear-text password or any hash not generated the same way,
-it simply won't work.
+the comparison and the authentication will fail.

 The mysql and mongo back-ends support expansion of `%c` and `%u` as clientid and username
 respectively.
 This allows ACLs in the database to look like this: